Go back

-Assessing the difference, that 'doing' makes - Kaufland Impact Workshops in the Czech Republic and Poland.
+Assessing the difference, that 'doing' makes – Impact Workshops in the Czech Republic and Poland for Europe's largest grocery retailer

 Challenge

-The challenge: Each country in which Kaufland operates has different socio-economic requirements.
+The challenge: Each country in which the retailer operates has different socio-economic requirements.
 This has an impact on the significance of the issues and requires country-specific adjustments to the international issue specifications and priorities.

 Solution

-Assessing the difference that 'doing' makes: Together with Kaufland International and the respective CSR officers in the national companies, we conduct workshops to determine the potential contribution of the topics to sustainable development.
-In doing so, we also take into account the expectations that stakeholders have of Kaufland with regard to the respective topics.
+Assessing the difference that 'doing' makes: Together with the CSR officers in the national companies, we conduct workshops to determine the potential contribution of the topics to sustainable development.
+In doing so, we also take into account the expectations that stakeholders have of Europe's largest grocery retailer with regard to the respective topics.

 Impact

-Together with those responsible at Kaufland International and the respective CSR representatives in the countries, we have already held workshops with the board members and managing directors in the Czech Republic and Poland.
+Together with those responsible on international level and the respective CSR representatives in the countries, we have already held workshops with the board members and managing directors in the Czech Republic and Poland.
 Further workshops will follow in Slovakia, Bulgaria, Croatia and Romania.

 Assessing the difference that 'doing' makes

 What is already possible today, however, are "educated assumptions".
-During the workshops, we trained participants to become experts in the respective topics who can make educated assumptions about the potential impact of Kaufland's involvement.
+During the workshops, we trained participants to become experts in the respective topics who can make educated assumptions about the potential impact of the retailer's involvement.
 Existing facts, figures and data on global challenges and the influence of the retail trade on these topics serve as a basis for evaluation.
-In addition, participants were provided with country-specific best practices through which Kaufland could make a contribution to the respective topic.
+In addition, participants were provided with country-specific best practices through which the retailer could make a contribution to the respective topic.

 The results of the assessment are matched with the results of stakeholder surveys conducted in each country.
 The resulting materiality matrix enables us to focus on topics that are significant from a stakeholder and sustainability perspective.